 “Stranger anxiety” may increase at this age, and your little one will start to have “favorite” people and things.
 Once again, this is normal behavior, even for the most well-adjusted babies.

 Language, although mostly unintelligible, should be increasing at this age.
 Your child will attempt to imitate words and may even pick up a word or two besides “mama” and “dada”.
 Keep reading and singing!

-We will obtain weight, height, and head circumference.
+We will obtain weight, height, head circumference, hemoglobin, and lead levels.
 There are several vaccines planned.